Appdynamics/AutoBuilder/README.md

 Additional Logging
 -> Additional logging will help you diagnose if any issues.
-If you notice any error/s in building the extension or you don't see the zip file in the target directory, then you can enable additional maven logging by restarting the AutoBuilder with this command:
+If you notice any error/s in building the extension or you don't see the zip file in the target directory, then you can enable additional maven related logging by restarting the AutoBuilder with this command:
            java -Dautobuilder.logging.enabled=true -jar AutoBuilder-<x.y.z>.jar